MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/automation.md

 :::image type="content" source="media/automation-approach-1.png" alt-text="Diagram of multiple Azure Active Directory tenants with Azure landing zones deployed using the complete isolation automation approach." lightbox="media/automation-approach-1.png":::

-In this approach, there are more components to manage that are duplicated per an Azure Active Directory tenant, but this might be a requirement for some organizations that have regulatory compliance controls enforced on them that mandates this type of segregation and isolation.
+In this approach, there are more components to manage that are duplicated per an Azure Active Directory tenant.
+Some organizations might have regulatory compliance controls enforced on them that mandates this type of segregation and isolation.

 >[!NOTE]
 > If your organization only allows the use of managed identities for platform automation, you must use this approach or an approach that logs into each tenant individually.
 Managed identities don't support cross-tenant scenarios.
 For more information, see [this FAQ](/azure/active-directory/managed-identities-azure-resources/managed-identities-faq#can-i-use-a-managed-identity-to-access-a-resource-in-a-different-directorytenant).